 The Public Utility Systems Group provides a host of products that serve a vital, long-term role in social infrastructure, including water treatment facilities, roadways, and rolling stock.
-As part of this, while ensuring high quality and functionality in design/manufacturing, we are continuing to promote the use of fewer resources and less power with smaller size, greater efficiency, and higher performance as the basis for our aim to realize a low-carbon society.
+As a part of this, while ensuring high quality and functionality in design and manufacturing, we continue to promote the use of fewer resources and less power by pursuing smaller size, lighter weight, greater efficiency, and higher performance as the basis for our aim to realize a low-carbon society.

-Among these activities, an inverter for rolling stock equipped with a large-capacity, full-SiC power module won the Ministry of Economy, Trade and Industry Minister's Award, the top prize of Excellence in Energy-Conservation Equipment Awards in fiscal 2016, as well as the Excellence Award of the Eco Products Awards and the Ichimura Industrial Award.
-In addition, the application of SiC power modules in our Station Energy Saving Inverter (S-EIV), which uses surplus regenerative electric power generated when rolling stock is braking as a power source for station lighting and air conditioning, won the Agency for Natural Resources and Energy Director-General's Award in the New Energy Award fiscal 2017.
-Moving forward, we will continue to work towards saving energy by expanding the applications of SiC power modules.
+Among these activities, an inverter for rolling stock equipped with a large-capacity, all-SiC power module won the Ministry of Economy, Trade and Industry Minister's Award, the top prize of Excellence in Energy-Conservation Equipment Awards in fiscal 2016, as well as the Excellence Award of the Eco Products Awards and the Ichimura Industrial Award.
+In addition, the incorporation of hybrid SiC power modules in our Station Energy-Saving Inverter (S-EIV), which uses the surplus regenerative electric power that is generated when rolling stock are braking as a power source for station lighting and air conditioning, won the Agency for Natural Resources and Energy Director-General's Award in the New Energy Award in fiscal 2017.
+Moving forward, we will continue to work towards saving energy by expanding the applications of all-SiC power modules.

 We have also been focusing on "energy conservation in water treatment processes" which involves wastewater treatment and the purification of plant wastewater.
 We are developing technologies to efficiently generate OH radicals*2 which can remove persistent organic substances from wastewater, something that is difficult to achieve with conventional technology, to enable efficient water treatment through a simple system.
-We have also developed a water processing technique using the membrane separation bioreactor (Eco-MBR)*3 which uses ozonized water to clean the membrane filters for treating and recycling municipal and industrial wastewater, enabling it to treat twice as much water per membrane filter surface area as conventional methods.
+We have also developed a water processing technique that uses a membrane bioreactor (EcoMBR)*3 to clean the membrane filters for treating and recycling municipal and industrial wastewater with ozonated water, enabling it to treat twice as much water per membrane filter surface area as conventional methods.
 Furthermore, the Public Utility Systems Group is expanding its activities outside of Japan, conducting demonstrations and testing in China and Singapore.

 Going forward, we will contribute to the realization of a safe, secure, and comfortable society by making full use of the wide ranging technologies that we have developed over the years, as well as ongoing technological development.